TaoK/poor-mans-t-sql-formatter-vscode-extension/README.md

 (list to be added - see homepage at http://architectshack.com/PoorMansTSqlFormatter.ashx)

+## Use

+The default keybinding is "ctrl+k shift+f".
+This can be set/overriddein in the VS Code keybinding settings UI in the normal way.

 ### Extension Settings

 The formatter exposes the same settings as in other IDEs / integrations, these can be located and set/overridden in the VS Code settings UI in the normal way.